-Even the most self-confident among us will experience doubt from time to time.
-Because we can’t completely avoid it, we need a strategy that allows us to contend with, and conquer self-doubt.
+Even the most self confident among us will experience self doubt from time to time.
+Because we can’t completely avoid it, we need a strategy that allows us to contend with, and conquer self doubt.
 So, what is the difference between those who overcome this insidious foe, and those who are controlled by it?

-Because self-doubt is a temporary expression of insecurity, it can reach right to our core.
-Like termites chewing away at the foundation of a strong building, doubt can undermine our strongest beliefs.
+Because self doubt is a temporary expression of insecurity, it can reach right to our core.
+Like termites chewing away at the foundation of a strong building, self doubt can undermine our strongest beliefs.
 Often times, it is the only thing that stands between where we are, and where we want to be.

 On the positive side

-As with other kinds of fear, there are positive aspects of doubt for those who manage to overcome it.
-For example, doubt that is conquered yields stronger resolve.
-Our determination will always be greater once we successfully meet challenges to our self-confidence.
+As with other kinds of fear, there are positive aspects of self doubt for those who manage to overcome it.
+For example, self doubt that is conquered yields stronger resolve.
+Our determination will always be greater once we successfully meet challenges to our self confidence.

-1. Recognize and acknowledge your doubt.
+1. Recognize and acknowledge your self doubt.
 You cannot overcome something until you first recognize and acknowledge its existence.
-If we give into the temptation to ignore or deny self-doubt, it will impose limits on our ability to act.
-Self-doubt can be a stealthy problem.
+If we give into the temptation to ignore or deny self doubt, it will impose limits on our ability to act.
+Self doubt can be a stealthy problem.
 If you suspect that it exists, you need to pull it into the light so it can be dealt with.
 The better you become at identifying hidden doubts, the easier it will be to overcome them.

 3. Identify the source.
 If you can figure out where these feelings originate, then you can hit them where they live.
 You don’t need to psychoanalyze yourself back to childhood or anything like that.
 Just try to get a handle on the area of your life that creates your sense of uncertainty so you can work on it.

 4. Is there a pattern.
-Do you have a history of self-doubt in this area?
-Doubt tends to have favorite places to hang out.
+Do you have a history of self doubt in this area?
+Self doubt tends to have favorite places to hang out.
 This raises the likelihood that we have probably experienced it in a similar situation before.
 Think back, have you been down this road before?
 Did you overcome your doubts?
 If so, what steps did you take?
 If not, what can you do differently this time around?

 5. Design a plan.
 Sit down and plan out a strategy for defeating your doubt.
 Make an educated decision about what to do next.
 Choose a path that you think will lead to conquering your doubts.
 Next, put your plan down in writing.